 New CRM User Adoption Tips

 The most important factor of any software tool is user adoption.
-This is especially important with CRM software.
-You want your teams to like the software and actually use it.
+This is especially important with Customer Relationship Management (CRM) software.
+You want your sales teams to like the software and actually use it.
 If no one is using the system, you’ve wasted a lot of time and money and will not see the benefits of a CRM system.

-The goal of a CRM implementation is to increase productivity, generate more revenue and make your customers happy.
+The primary goals of implementing a CRM application are to increase productivity, generate more revenue, and make your customers happy.
 The first step is to make sure your company has a successful implementation.
-Once accomplished, you will continue to make sure everyone is happy with the system and using it as part of their daily work life.
+After the application is installed, you should continue to make sure everyone is satisfied with the system, and they are using it as part of their daily work life.

-First, you must buy a CRM system that has the functionality to address your critical business requirements.
+You must buy a CRM system that has the functionality that addresses your critical business requirements.
 If you don’t have a solution that completely fits your company’s business model, it will be next to impossible to get user adoption.

 Now the hard part.
 The culture of your business must be ready to use the CRM.
 This is the case for any software that changes the routine of employees.
 The hard truth is that it is human nature to resist change.
 The key here is setting the correct tone based on your company’s business practices.

 The Carrot or the Stick?

 The “carrot” approach is selling the idea that the CRM will be of great value to the user.
 They will achieve greater performance with more efficiency.
 In other words, it won’t be another chore on their daily list.
 The solution will decrease the number of menial tasks that need to be performed.
 For sales reps, it could translate into less paperwork and manual processes.
 This includes excessive data entry.
 Your sales team will free up their day and be able to face the customer more frequently.
-The end result will increase sales, improve customer relationships, and more money in their pocket.
+The end result will increase sales, improve customer relationships, and more money in your rep’s pocket.